TheColaber/sa-esbuild/README.md

 #### Addon API

-- API for previewing addons.
-Specifically editor addons.
-This api would allow you to create editor tooltips on elements and have a next and previous option to go to the next tooltip.
 - Type classes based on addon.ts, such as addon.settings.get(keys)

 #### Addon Prio List

 - delete-cut-blocks - 0%
-- make-space - 0%
 - custom-fps - 0%
 - block-count - 0%
 - swap-variables - 0%